Convictions vacated for 15 framed by corrupt cop Ronald Watts

-At a brief but momentous hearing Thursday, a judge vacated felony convictions for 15 defendant who claimed they were framed by disgraced Chicago Police Sgt.
-Ronald Watts, a landmark move by the State’s Attorney’s Office tossing aside a string of cases tainted by police misconduct.
+A Cook County judge Thursday vacated felony convictions for 15 defendants who claimed they were framed by disgraced Chicago Police Sgt.
+Ronald Watts, following a landmark decision by the State’s Attorney’s Office to toss aside a string of cases over allegations of police misconduct.

 With 10 of the defendants standing in the courtroom, Judge LeRoy K. Martin approved a motion by prosecutors to throw out a total of 18 cases against 15 men who were arrested by Watts and members of a tactical team that operated in the Ida B. Wells housing projects.